DuinoBasedLearning/DuinoBasedLearning.github.io/equipment.md

 <ul>
   <li><b>Arduino Due:</b> There exist similar Arduino boards which could be used.
 All of them have similar price but different computation burden.
 In the project, the Arduino Due board was selected due to it high computation performance and the fact that ithas real DA converters (most of the Arduino board only have PWM output). <br>
-  In this projects the arduino board is programmed by Simulink, but it can also be programmed by MATLAB.
-For more information you can search go into
+  In this projects the arduino board is programmed by Simulink, but it can also be programmed by MATLAB. <br>
+  To programm the Arduino by Simulink the [Simulink support package for Arduino hardware](https://es.mathworks.com/hardware-support/arduino-simulink.html) is needed.
+This package enables you to create and run Simulink models on Arduino boards.
+  To programm the Arduino by MATLAB the <https://es.mathworks.com/hardware-support/arduino-matlab.html>.
+  For more information you can search go into <https://es.mathworks.com/discovery/programacion-arduino.html>.

   </li>
   <li><b>LJ Technical Systems' servosystem:</b> This motor module enables the user to perform closed-loop, positional or speed control of a DC motor.